 The Estate was originally formed at the turn of the 18th century.
 David Erskine Dewar Esq. a soldier who had made a fortune in the East India Company, acquired three neighbouring farms and commissioned Robert Balfour, a local architect based in St Andrews, to build him a “modern mansion house.”

-After his death, the Estate passed to James Wyld, a Leith merchant.
+After his death, the Estate and house passed to James Wyld, a Leith merchant.
 He planted many of the beech shelterbelts on the Estate, built the farm steadings and drained the fields.
-In 1862, his son sold it to Edward Baxter, the Dundee merchant.
+In 1862, his son sold it in turn to Edward Baxter, the Dundee merchant.

-Edward had bought Gilston for his 2nd son, J.H.Baxter.
+Edward Baxter had bought Gilston for his 2nd son, J.H.Baxter.
 The original Balfour house was much extended in 1879 by J.H.
-Baxter using the Elie architect John Currie.
-J.H.Baxter also built a substantial stable block in 1875.
-Today, the Gilston Estate belongs to Edward Baxter – the great, great grandson of the first Edward Baxter.
-He lives here with his family.
+Baxter using the Elie architect, John Currie, and he added a substantial stable block in 1875.

+The Edward Baxter living at Gilston now is the great-great grandson of the first Edward Baxter.
 The estate includes a range of commercial activities:

 In the 18th Century there were no trees here.
-The first planting in 1840 created mixed woodland: coniferous (softwoods) for making paper, fence posts, pallets and chipboard – and hardwoods (mostly beech and scychamore) predominately for firewood.
+The first planting in 1840 created mixed woodland: coniferous (softwoods) for making paper, fence posts, pallets and chipboard – and hardwoods (mostly beech and sycamore) predominately for firewood.
 The woods are very important for shelter for the wildlife within them and for the animals and crops in the fields between them.